Pine Rivers Heritage Museum school history excursions

 Year two (and above)

 When visiting Pine Rivers Heritage Museum, your year two students and supporting adults will discover the world of colonial Australia.
-Students will experience life in the 1890’s as they learn to write with nib pens, explore early modes of transport, do the washing, and examine the significance of famous early settler Tom Petrie.
+Students will experience life in the 1890’s as they explore early modes of transport, do the washing, and experience an 1890’s classroom.

-From beeswax to inkwells, to good manners and beyond, the experience of the old school classroom is sure to delight students and teachers alike!
-While seated in wooden rows, nib-pens at the ready, students will be guided through an in-class exploration of exactly what it was like to be a student in 1890s Australia.
-But mind students watch their Ps and Qs, and never speak out of turn, or they may just receive a taste of some curious old school disciplinary measures!
+From beeswax to copy books, good manners and beyond, the experience of the old school classroom is sure to delight students and teachers alike!
+While seated in wooden rows, students will be guided through an in-class exploration of exactly what it was like to be a student in 1890s Australia.

 Through the wringer